missalt/fine-tuning-vqa/README.md

 2. Run the match_and_combine_by_url.py script to merge them.
 The output file is specified in the PATH_OUTPUT Variable and will be /data/train_output.pkl by default.

 #### clip_extractor.py
+This script is responsible for the Visual Encoding part and generates the features given a set of image url's of the cocodataset with the help of the CLIP model.

 #### match_and_combine_by_url.py